tshinin/jared-bot/README.md

 ## Easy to Use and Intuitive

-Jared is built for people that with little to no experience in programming, and is consequently intended to be very easy to use.
+Jared is built for people with little to no experience in programming, and is consequently intended to be very easy to use.
 Here is an example!

 ### How to Play Music with Jared

 1. Join a voice call.

-2. Find the youtube link of the song you want to listen to (for the sake of example we will use <https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO>.
+2. Find the youtube link of the song you want to listen to (for the sake of example we will use <https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO>).

 3. In your preferred channel, type `~play https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO`